 The bottom line with Testive is that their program is unique and offers serious personalized attention, but it is very, very pricey.

 Course options and pricing current as of date of publication.

 Review and Rating of the Testive ACT Prep Course

 Reading up on Testive’s unique approach to ACT prep, I was eager to see how this guided coaching would play out in reality.
-And after completing a full month of prep work with Testive, I can say it works very, very well.
-I previously thought the use of a tutor was really only necessary in special circumstances, such as when a student was struggling with a subject or seeking a truly elite score.
-But now, having used a Testive ACT tutor regularly as a key component of my ACT prep, I see that it makes a lot of sense to build a course around this personal guidance.
+And after completing a full month of prep work with Testive, I can say it works well, for the most part.
+Having used a Testive ACT tutor regularly as a key component of my ACT prep, I can see how it makes a lot of sense to build a course around this personal guidance.

 My Testive ACT coach was a seriously nice guy, and just as importantly, crazy smart.
 All Testive tutors are top 1% scorers themselves, and this was clear from the moment I met with my coach.
 He obviously knew the ACT inside and out, and quickly pinpointed where I needed work from my diagnostic exam.

 Each week you meet with your ACT coach via video chat for a brief, but jam-packed 30-minute session (two if you use the Coaching Plus package).
 The first session was a little longer than the others so your coach can figure out what type of learner you are, where your strengths and weaknesses lie, and what kind of goals you’re after.
 But after the first session, each meeting follows a pretty streamlined agenda.
 You start by reviewing your performance on assignments from the past week.
 Your coach has already reviewed your work and the analytics around performance, so he or she dives right into it.